Aarhus University Seal

 The supervisor can find further information here.

 • Participants must be able to set aside all the specified meeting days as well as time for preparation before each meeting day.
-An overview of the programme as well as the scope of the preparation can be found below.
+An overview of the programme as well as the scope of the preparation can be found on the website.

 • Physical attendance on the meeting dates is mandatory.
 It is not possible to attend online on any of the meeting days.

-• Participants must be present in at least 80% of the in-class hours (online activities and independent work do not count).
-If participants are absent for more than 20% (equivalent to one whole day with in-class activities), they will not be able to pass the course, regardless of the reasons for the absence.
-A notable exception for not participating on the last dissemination day must exist.
+• Participants must be present for at least 80% of the in-class hours (online activities and independent work do not count).
+If they are absent more than 20%, they will not be able to pass the course, regardless of the reasons for the absence.
+A notable exception must exist for not participating on the last dissemination day.

 • Participants do not earn credits for having completed parts of the course and are thus required to retake it in its entirety.